yoginderkumar/review-screen/README.md

 - **Memoization**: Components and functions are memoized using the `memo` higher-order component and the `useMemo` hook, preventing unnecessary re-renders and improving performance.

+## Google Lighthouse Report

+A Google Lighthouse report has been generated for the deployed version of the application, highlighting its performance, accessibility, best practices, and SEO scores.
+The report can be found in the [`lighthouse-report.pdf`](https://drive.google.com/file/d/1mUitVFBCGFOuFmpVKdtdODO1plHQ1Cvo/view?usp=sharing) file uploaded at google drive.

 ## Deployment

 The application is deployed and available at the following URL: